AndersDeath/diary2/000-current.md

 # 07 June - Tuesday - Yerevan - 251 day of immigration

 I'm here again.
 The apartment is nice.
 I live exactly in the city center.
 I did some x-ray puctures this morning.
 I'm ready for surgery that'll happen on Friday.
-It'll be hard, but I really want my teeth back
+It'll be hard, but I really want my teeth back.
+I also had a technical interview with some guy.